Categories

 The Sydney Opera House is one of the most iconic and recognizable buildings in the world, located in Sydney, Australia.
 It is a multi-venue performing arts center and was designed by Danish architect Jørn Utzon.
 The building is renowned for its unique and striking design, which features a series of large, white sails or shells that appear to be floating on the harbor.

-Construction of the Sydney Opera House began in 1959 and took over 14 years to complete, opening its doors to the public in 1973.
+Construction of the Sydney Opera House began in 1959 and took over 14 years to complete, with the building opening its doors to the public in 1973.
 The design of the building was heavily influenced by its surroundings, with the white sails echoing the shape of the nearby yachts in the harbor.

 The Sydney Opera House is also a UNESCO World Heritage Site and is recognized as a masterpiece of 20th-century architecture.
 Its striking design has become a symbol of both Sydney and Australia, and it remains one of the most popular and beloved buildings in the world.